 Learning to Purge Personality from Your Speech

 And just how are young “apprentices” supposed to talk?
-While this varies somewhat from workplace to workplace, you’ll generally be expected to cultivate a public speaking style that:
+While this varies somewhat from workplace to workplace, you’ll generally be expected to cultivate a public speaking style in which you:

-- Uses your industry’s jargon — even when “plain talk” would be clearer;
+- Use your industry’s jargon — even when “plain talk” would be clearer;

-- Makes it (always!) sound like things are under control — which means that you’re often trying to obscure what’s really going on!; and
+- Make it sound like things are (always!) under control — which means that you’re often trying to obscure what’s really going on; and

-- Doesn’t rock the boat — by challenging higher-ups or clients, even when you see them making serious mistakes.
+- Don’t rock the boat — by directly challenging higher-ups or clients, even when you see them making serious mistakes.

 These rules, while unspoken, are very clear.
 And most young “apprentices” work hard to comply because they want to sound “professional” and “mature.”